Ten-Four: An Open-Source Fused Dot Product Unit for Mixed-Precision GPGPU Tensor Cores

 Abstract

-Efficient mixed-precision MMA operations are critical for accelerating Deep Learning workloads on GPGPUs.
-However, existing open-source RTL implementations of inner dot products rely on discrete arithmetic units, leading to suboptimal throughput and poor resource utilization.
-To address these challenges, we propose a scalable mixed-precision dot product unit that integrates floating-point and integer arithmetic pipelines within a singular fused architecture, implemented as part of the open-source RISC-V based Vortex GPGPU’s Tensor Core Unit extension.
-Our design supports low-precision multiplication in (FP16/BF16/FP8/BF8/INT8/UINT4) formats and higher-precision accumulation in (FP32/INT32), with an extensible framework for adding and evaluating other custom representations in the future.
-Experimental results demonstrate 4-cycle operation latency at 306.6 MHz clock frequency on the AMD Xilinx Alveo U55C FPGA, delivering an ideal filled pipeline throughput of 9.812 GFLOPS in a 4-thread per warp configuration.
+Efficient mixed-precision matrix multiply accumulate (MMA) operations are critical for accelerating deep learning workloads on GPGPUs.
+However, existing open-source dot product implementations for Tensor Cores rely on discrete arithmetic units, leading to high latency, accumulated rounding errors, and poor resource utilization.
+To address these challenges, we propose Ten-Four, a scalable mixed-precision fused dot product unit that integrates both the floating-point and integer arithmetic pipelines within a single fused architecture, implemented as part of the open-source RISC-V-based Vortex GPGPU’s Tensor Core Unit extension.
+Our design supports low-precision multiplication in FP16/BF16/FP8/BF8/INT8/INT4 formats and higher-precision accumulation in FP32/INT32, with native support for Microscaling (MX) and sparse lane clock-gating for dynamic power reduction, while matching NVIDIA Tensor Core’s numerical accuracy.
+Ten-Four achieves 4-cycle operation latency at 262.325 MHz Fmax, delivering 134.308 GFLOPS peak throughput per Tensor Core on the AMD Xilinx Alveo U55C FPGA, demonstrating ~3.1x performance improvement over an equivalent Berkeley HardFloat-based implementation at less than 60% the area cost.

 author={Nikhil Rout and Blaise Tine},